Reference Letter Samples and Writing Tips

 - Certain professional organizations may require a reference, as well as lenders, landlords, or coop or condo boards.

-Review an example of a reference letter written by an employer, and see below for more samples of recommendation letters based on position and relationship, as well as information on how to format reference letters and templates you can download.
+Review an example of a reference letter written by an employer and download a template (compatible with Google Docs and Microsoft Word).
+Also see below for more samples of recommendation letters based on position and relationship, as well as information on how to format reference letters and more templates you can download.

 47 Ocean Street, Suite 12